bdd/runitor/README.md

 	-api-url="https://hc-ping.com"
 		API base URL.
-Defaults to healthchecks.io hosted service one -api-tries=3
+Defaults to healthchecks.io hosted service one -api-retries=2
-		Number of times an API request will be attempted -api-timeout="5s"
+		Number of times an API request will be retried if it fails with a transient error -api-timeout="5s"
 		Client timeout per request
 	-uuid=""